FedEx Releases 2017 Global Citizenship Report

 New Vehicle Fuel Efficiency Goal Set

-SINGAPORE, May 9, 2017 — FedEx Corp.
-(NYSE: FDX) announced the online release of its 2017 Global Citizenship Report (GCR), which details how the company connects the world responsibly and resourcefully.
+FedEx Corp.
+(NYSE: FDX) announced today the online release of its 2017 Global Citizenship Report (GCR), which details how the company connects the world responsibly and resourcefully.
 The annual report includes updates on the company’s strategies, goals, programs and progress in three key areas: Economy, Environment and People.
 The report also includes statistics that track the progress of the company’s citizenship goals in fiscal year 2016, which ended on May 31, 2016.

 Highlights from this year’s report include:

-Globally, a diverse workforce, supplier base and culture enabled FedEx to better serve customers.
-In FY16, the company spent US$9.2 billion with small, women-owned and minority-owned suppliers, a 37% increase from FY15.
+A diverse workforce, supplier base and culture enabled FedEx to better serve customers.
+In FY16, the company spent $9.2 billion with small, women-owned and minority-owned suppliers, a 37% increase from FY15.

-Customers who sought information about the company’s corporate citizenship and carbon emissions data as part of their purchasing process accounted for US$6.7 billion in FY16 revenue.
+Customers who sought information about the company’s corporate citizenship and carbon emissions data as part of their purchasing process accounted for $6.7 billion in FY16 revenue.

 FedEx Express raised the stakes and revised its vehicle fuel efficiency goal.
 The company set a new goal to increase vehicle fuel efficiency by 50% by 2025 from a 2005 baseline.
 In FY15, FedEx Express met its goal of increasing vehicle fuel efficiency by 30% by 2020, which was achieved five years early.